haxrob/wedgeberry/README.md

 # wedgeberry
 Wedgeberry is an interactive script that assists in repurposing a Raspberry Pi into a customizable Wifi access point with transparent proxying for TLS and other traffic inspection via [mitmproxy](https://mitmproxy.org/).
-Wedgeberry's primary goal is to streamline related installation and configuration while offering functionality that supports the privacy of the security tester (without having to host a segmented lab/network).
-VPN/tunneling, firewalling and Wifi parameter randomization (BSSID, SSID) are optional features to support this goal.
-Additionally an upsteam
+Wedgeberry's primary goal is to automate setup steps while offering configuration options that supports the security tester's privacy.
+VPN/tunneling, firewall enforcement and Wifi parameter randomization (BSSID, SSID) are optional features to support this goal.
+Wedgeberry is intended to replace the need to setup a segmented LAN for IoT / mobile testing.

 ![wedge-diagram](/images/connectivity.png)